 Automate IT: Why Integration and Automation Matters for ITSM

 The benefits of a one-platform solution for ITSM and PPM are enhanced even more when you can include an integration component.
-By combining iPaaS (integration platform as a service) with ITSM and PPM on a single platform, you can automate complex and simple tasks and connect disparate systems throughout your organization.
+By combining iPaaS (integration platform as a service) with ITSM and PPM on a single platform you can automate both complex and simple tasks, as well as connect disparate systems throughout your organization.

 Employees no longer need to spend time on the repetitive, manual tasks they normally have to complete before working on bigger projects – things like system name changes, resetting passwords or granting certain permissions to software.
 All of these, and more, can be automated with workflows using iPaaS.

 If you chose a codeless platform for this, you get the added benefit of anyone being able to use these tools – not just IT.
 By allowing lines of business to create their own workflows you can free up your IT resources to work on larger projects and eliminate the logjam when it comes to integrations within your organization.

 City of Sunnyvale Gains Single View of Tickets and Projects

 Hema Nekkanti, project management office manager for the City of Sunnyvale, touts the benefits of bringing ITSM and PPM together on a single platform, “With one platform now we can actually see the tickets that are being worked on as well as the projects that are in the pipeline,” she said.
 “This gives us the ability to actually allocate the resources appropriately, and there’s no resource conflict.”

 Eddie Soliven, infrastructure services manager, finds great value in the dashboards provided within the TeamDynamix platform.
 Nekkanti agrees, “The dashboards are the coolest things in TeamDynamix, I enjoy creating them as well as using them,” she said.